DCCA Policy on Community Grants

 Statement of Purpose

 The Dupont Circle Citizens Association (DCCA) is a 501(c)(3) organization founded in 1922 to promote and protect the interests of the residents of the Dupont Circle neighborhood.
-DCCA donates money to and raises money for projects and organizations that further its mission.
-DCCA anticipates having $7,000-$15,000 available for grants each year, and expects that most applications will request less than $750, except for well-justified purposes.
-Examples of recent DCCA grants include those to neighborhood organizations that serve individuals who are homeless or have mental illness, such as Charlie’s Place and Green Door, grants to neighborhood organizations such as Dupont Circle Village and Dupont Festival for programs and events, and to the Ross Elementary School PTA for playground equipment.
+DCCA donates money to projects and non-profit organizations that further DCCA's mission.
+DCCA anticipates having $4,000 to $6,000 available for grants in 2025.
+Grants will normally be limited to $1,500 per grant and DCCA expects that most applications will request $1,000 or less, except for well-justified purposes.

 Priority Categories